October 13, 2025

 Teams already using Lucidchart who need complementary whiteboard functionality.

-13. ClickUp Whiteboards - Best for Task Integration
+13. ClickUp Whiteboards: Best for Task Integration

 ClickUp's whiteboard feature shines if you're already managing projects in ClickUp.
 Think whiteboarding meets task management, convert ideas to tasks instantly.